876 lines

 <li>When the post is approved, it gets published.</li>

-<li>Only published blog posts return content to print, so unapproved posts cant
+<li>Only published blog posts return content to print, so unapproved posts can’t

 accidentally be published.</li>